-Bad breath and Invisalign dry mouth is not something you'll cure, because the causes are organic and just a fact of life.
-But the number one way to abate these causes is to maintain a healthy saliva flow (as gross as that may sound).
-Saliva is our mouth's natural cleansing agent and is the number one way to keep breath fresh and prevent Invisalign dry mouth.
+The number one way to treat Invisalign dry mouth is to maintain a healthy saliva flow.
+Saliva is our mouth's natural cleansing agent, making it the number one way to keep breath fresh and prevent Invisalign dry mouth.
 Keep that saliva flowing by drinking lots of water throughout the day.
 Set a goal to exceed the daily recommended intake of 15 cups for men and 11 cups for women and you'll be doing your mouth and your body good.

-But sometimes you just need a break from la agua.
+But sometimes you just need a break from H2O.
 When you're starting to get that not-so-fresh feeling and want some flavor, try Movemints clear aligner mints.
 They have patented grooves that fit comfortably between your trays, and are 100% sugar free so you can eat them while wearing Invisalign.
-Movemints are the best xylitol mints for dry mouth because those grooves provide a hands-free way way to seat your trays, making them a great alternative to those foam chewies.
+Best of all, they contain a therapeutic dose of xylitol, a naturally occurring substance recommended by dentists and orthodontists all over the world to treat dry mouth symptoms.

 Keep Your Clear Aligners Clean and Clear

-Always brush your teeth after every meal, and try a pump of Soluria SmileSaver sanitizing spray in each tray before you reinsert.
+Even better is to brush your teeth every time you reinsert your trays.
+This, of course, is easier said than done and not always an option during our busy lives.
+If you can't brush, try a pump of Soluria SmileSaver sanitizing spray in each tray before you reinsert.
 This wonderful substance is our favorite wearable cleaning foam because it is peroxide free and completely safe to use with clear aligners.
-Plus it gets to work in no time - just 60 seconds is all it needs to eliminate bad breath causing bacteria from your plastic retainers.
+Plus it gets to work in no time; 60 seconds is all it needs to eliminate bad-breath-causing bacteria from your plastic retainers.

 Brush Your Tongue

 Did you know that more than 700 different bacterial species live in your mouth?
-Not all of them are harmful, but every single one of them love to call your tongue home.
+Not all of them are harmful, but every single one of them can be found on your tongue.
 That's why giving it some attention every time you brush your teeth is one of the best tips for fighting bad breath.

-See, your tongue is very much like a sponge, with all it's papillae creating plenty of space for bacteria to camp out and multiply.
-And when bacteria multiple (even good bacteria), they give off a foul rank that's hard to mask.
-The back of your tongue is a major hideout, so work on controlling that gag reflex and get back there with your toothbrush.
+Your tongue basically a sponge, with four different types of papillae that create ideal spaces for bacteria to camp out and multiply.
+And when bacteria multiply (even the good kind), they give off a foul odor that's hard to mask.
+The back of your tongue is where most of this bacterial congress will occur, so stifle that gag reflex and give it some attention with your toothbrush.

-There are other benefits to brushing your tongue, like more vibrancy in your taste buds and prevention of other nasties like black hairy tongue and oral yeast infections.
+Beyond treating bad breath, brushing your tongue has other benefits like more vibrancy in your taste buds and the prevention of other nasties like hairy tongue and oral yeast infections.
 Your toothbrush is a fine tool for cleaning, but if you want to go the extra mile try a scraper like the Asana Tongue Cleaner from Boka.
 The curved stainless steel design is gentle and effective, and great for those with an overactive gag reflex.

 Upgrade Your Toothpaste